Time-Varying Optimization of Networked Systems with Human Preferences: Introduction

-One prerequisite for solving these problems is that the user-specific functions are known or properly crafted based on synthetic or average models.
-Instead, we consider a case where synthetic costs are not representative of the preferences of individual users, or fail to capture the diversity in their perception of comfort, safety, or dissatisfaction~\cite{bajcsy2021analyzing,LASSEN2020smiley-face,lepri2017tyranny}.
-We thus tackle the problem of solving a time-varying network optimization problem when the users' cost functions are \emph{unknown}, and develop an online algorithm where the cost functions are learned concurrently with the execution of the algorithmic steps.
+We tackle the problem of solving a network optimization problem when the users' cost functions are \emph{unknown}, and develop an online algorithm where the cost functions are learned concurrently with the execution of the algorithmic steps.
 In particular, the learning procedure leverages ``users' feedback'', and utilizes learning tools from shape-constrained Gaussian Processes (GPs) \cite{jrnl_wang}.
 The algorithm is implemented in a \emph{distributed} fashion; this allows users sharing a system to agree on a solution that minimizes the sum of their (learned) functions, without revealing their preferences or their feedback.
-Besides feedback from the users, the algorithm leverages the ideas from, e.g.,~\cite{bolognani2013distributed, Dallanese2019_PD}, and utilizes measurements of pertinent network outputs in the algorithmic steps; this way, the algorithm does not collect at each iteration information about unknown exogenous inputs to the network.
+In this work, we consider the case where the users report their preferences trustworthy (and we do not consider adversarial behaviors).
+In addition to the feedback from the users, the algorithm leverages the ideas from, e.g.,~\cite{bolognani2013distributed, Dallanese2019_PD}, and utilizes measurements of network outputs instead of the network model.

-The theoretical and algorithmic endeavors are motivated by a number of problems arising in power systems \cite{wang2014adaptive,Lesage_2020,bolognani2013distributed}, autonomous vehicles \cite{turri2016cooperative, gong2018cooperative}, charging of electric vehicles \cite{EV_eg1}, and human-aware robot systems \cite{luo2020sociallyaware}, just to name a few.
+The endeavors are motivated by a number of problems arising in power systems \cite{wang2014adaptive,Lesage_2020,bolognani2013distributed}, charging of electric vehicles \cite{EV_eg1}, and human-aware robot systems \cite{luo2020sociallyaware}, just to name a few.
 While Section~\ref{sec:problemstatement} will explain some examples, we stress here that an accurate model of the comfort/satisfaction level of users is typically unknown, and it may vary not only across individuals, but also for the same individual~\cite{bajcsy2021analyzing,LASSEN2020smiley-face}.
-For example, in an office building, the system of interest might correspond to the heating, ventilation, and air-conditioning (HVAC) system per floor, and the perception of comfort may be different across occupants.
-In electric vehicle charging, the comfort function can model a preferred charging schedule that depends on the current energy price.
-In this context, shape-constrained GP is a powerful tool for nonparametric function estimation when the underlying function is presumed to be convex or monotonic~\cite{jrnl_wang}; here, this implies that each user has a preference for a particular set of solutions (for example, a particular temperature or charging schedule).
+In this context, shape-constrained GP is a powerful tool for nonparametric function estimation when the underlying function is presumed to be convex or monotonic~\cite{jrnl_wang}; this implies that each user has a preference for a set of solutions.